\

 In 1978, the Pike Family bought a farm equipment dealership and worked at that until 1982 then sold out and went into the timber business.
 On October 13, 1996, they held an auction sale and sold the timber equipment.

-Pete opened a restaurant in Amelia the same day they had the sale and wasn't expecting a booming business, but as it turned out, Pete employed sixteen people and I had to add 1000 square feet on to the building to accommodate customers.
-It became too much for Pete to keep up with so he leased the restaurant out and Namaw's Country Diner is still thriving today.
+Pete opened a restaurant in Amelia the same day they had the sale and wasn't expecting a booming business, but as it turned out, Pete employed sixteen people and had to add 1000 square feet on to the building to accommodate customers.
+It became too much for Pete to keep up with so he leased the restaurant out and Namaw's Country Diner that is still thriving today.

 Recording session Flat Five Studios - Salem, Va, in 2004